Fujitsu Group Environmental Action Plan

-As we enter the era of a ‘new normal’, we have set targets in line with the societal challenges of climate change, resource circulation and living in harmony with nature.
+As we enter the era of a ‘new normal’, we have set targets in line with the societal challenges of climate change, resource circulation and coexisting with nature.

 - Climate Change: Strengthening our commitment to meet the target of limiting global warming to 1.5°C

 - Resource Circulation: Maintaining and enhancing efforts in the areas of resource-saving product design (with an emphasis on reducing the use of plastics) and water risk assessments throughout the supply chain